tmbuza/pubmed-article-stats/README.md

 # Searching and Comparing Pubmed Articles
-Search and compare number of articles in PubMed across different fields.
+Searching and comparing number of articles in PubMed across different fields.